kolenaIO/kolena/docs/dataset/quickstart.md

     You will now see a preview of how the information is going to be consumed by Kolena.

-    Give your dataset a name and select `locator` as the ID column.
-The ID column is used to uniquely identify a datapoint and is used when uploading model results to associate inferences with datapoints.
+    Give your dataset a name and select `locator` as the ID field.
+The ID field uniquely identifies a datapoint and is used when uploading model results to associate results with datapoints.

-    Click `Confirm` to import the dataset.
-Once the dataset has been added, you can add description and tags to them to organize the workspace.
+    Click `Import` to create the dataset.
+Once the import has completed, you can add descriptions and tags to organize your datasets.

     <figure markdown>
         ![Example Dataset Upload](../assets/images/quickstart-upload-dataset-workflow.gif)